-The location of riparian monitoring cross-sections and transects is shown on Figure 16.
+The location of riparian monitoring cross-sections and transects is shown on Figure 11.
 The location and number of transects is subject to annual review.

-7.2.3.3 Riparian Vegetation Monitoring
+7.2.4.3 Riparian Vegetation Monitoring

-Freshwater macro-invertebrate monitoring is undertaken at identified monitoring locations targeting critical creek lines.
+Freshwater macro-invertebrate monitoring is undertaken every five years at identified monitoring locations targeting critical creek lines.